 - Provide a financial and outcomes report upon completion of the project

-- Deliver the services/program to the citizens of Fort Erie, Niagara Falls, Pelham, Port Colborne, Wainfleet, Welland
+- Deliver the proposed project to the citizens of Fort Erie, Niagara Falls, Pelham, Port Colborne, Wainfleet and/or Welland

 - Agree to use the funds only for the approved project

 - Complete the project within one year from the time of funding.